clevels/Cardiac-Sample/README_CPU.md

 make VERBOSE=1
 ```

-## Guided Build with Intel&reg; VTune&trade; Profiler
+## Guided Build with Intel&reg Advisor

-Below is a high-level VTune analysis to analyze performance on the CPU
+Below is a high-level Advisor analysis to analyze performance on the CPU

 > **Note**: The actual results and measurements may vary depending on your actual hardware.